jleflang/CS450_FinalProject/README.txt

 This project is intended to be compiled on a Windows machine with Visual Studio
     installed.

+NOTE: Release x64 Builds broken on VS2022 due to codegen bugs; Debug builds are fine.

 HDR "LA_Downtown_Helipad_GoldenHour_3k.hdr" found at https://polyhaven.com/hdris

 Third Party Tools